leon4rd/test/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## What is a tornado's favorite game to play?
+Twister!